drxaos/jvmvm/README.md

 Fork of JauVM - JVM stack emulator in Java

+Target of this project is to create sandbox for user java code execution with control over instructions and save/load running program.

-May be used to virtualize jvm stack and instructions execution for some code.
+VM virtualizes jvm stack and instructions execution for some code.
-This makes possible to manage processor time given to code, save and load running thread.
+Loader removes statics from classes and makes them serializable.